 BR324 PAIR OF CAST BRONZE SEATED TWIN LIONS, USING THE LOST WAX PROCESS.
 THESE MAGNIFICENT LIFE SIZE BRONZE ANIMALS SEEM PLACID & RELAXED, BUT STAND READY TO FRIGHTEN INTRUDERS AWAY.
 LIONS ARE MUSCULAR, DEEP CHESTED CATS WITH A HAIRY TUFT AT THE END OF THEIR TAILS.
 THE MALES HAVE GLORIOUS MANES.
 WATCH OUT - LIONS HAVE BEEN KNOWN TO HUNT HUMANS!
 59"H 54"W. SHIPS IN 7 DAYS.

-SHIPPING INCLUDED IN CONTINENTAL USA IN THIS PRICE!
+CLOSE OUT PRICE INCLUDES SHIPPING IN CONTINENTAL USA

 Suitable For Indoor Or Outdoor/Garden Use

 The lost wax casting method is a process which captures the intricate details of an artist's original sculpture.
 First, a wax replica of the original is made and then dipped in liquid ceramic in order to create a ceramic mold.
 The ceramic shell is fired and as it bakes, the wax inside melts and is lost, thus the term lost wax.
 When the ceramic shell is removed from the heat, molten bronze is poured into it to create the final casting.

 Once the casting has cooled, the outer ceramic layer is broken away, revealing the bronze sculpture inside.
 Various patinas may be applied to obtain the desired colorization and wax is applied to add protection to the lustrous finish.